Marvin-Deng/StudyBuddy/README.md

 ## Features

 ### Profile of students and tutors
-- Students and tutors have a profile page displaying their name, school, subjects their interested in, and methods of contact.
+- Students have a profile page displaying their name, school, subjects their interested in, and methods of contact.

 [gif goes here]